Judas Priest: 50th anniversary and Invincible Shield (2019–2024)

 Judas Priest were originally scheduled to embark on the 50 Heavy Metal Years Tour in 2020 in Europe and North America, but was pushed back to 2021 due to the COVID-19 pandemic; however, due to its continued presence, the European leg was pushed back to 2022.
 They returned to the stage on 15 August 2021 as they headlined the Bloodstock Open Air festival, once again rejoined by Tipton for the encore songs.
-The tour commenced on 8 September; however, the remainder of the US Tour was postponed as Faulkner was hospitalized for major medical heart condition issues.
+As the tour began on 8 September, the remainder of the US tour was postponed as Faulkner was hospitalized for major medical heart condition issues.
 It was rescheduled for the spring of 2022 with Queensrÿche as their support band, while the European leg with Ozzy Osbourne was rescheduled for 2023.
+However, Osbourne cancelled all shows for that year for health reasons.

 On 29 April 2021, former drummer John Hinch died at the age of 73, as confirmed by Halford on Instagram.
-When speaking about the upcoming album, Halford said that the band had "a bunch of great new ideas for tracks, lots of really strong demos", describing it as being "a potent record".
-In regards to the material they had written, bassist Ian Hill said that there was enough for at least an album or two, expressing doubt that it would be released before 2023 due to the band's tour schedule.
+When speaking about the upcoming album, Halford said that the band had "a bunch of great new ideas for tracks, lots of really strong demos", describing it as being "a very potent record".
+Ian Hill said that there was enough material for at least an album or two, expressing doubt that it would be released before 2023 due to the band's tour schedule.
 Halford confirmed Tipton's appearance on the album.

 In January 2022, Judas Priest announced the departure of Andy Sneap as he would shift his focus on his production work while the band continued as a quartet; however, the decision was retracted and he was reinstated.
-In regards to the album's musical direction, Faulkner and Halford said that it would take a more progressive approach than Firepower.
-Tipton assured that it would be "what every Priest fan will want", while explaining that the tracks may or may not fancy the fans taste, but expressed satisfaction in its sound.
-Faulkner confirmed that the drum parts were recorded, and that the album was completely written, "but we need to record it properly and everything like that.
+In regards to the album's musical direction, Faulkner and Halford said that it would take a more progressive approach than Firepower, but Faulkner elaborated on its meaning.
+Tipton assured that it would be "what every Priest fan will want", while explaining that the tracks may or may not fancy the fans’ taste, but expressed satisfaction in its sound.
+Faulkner described it being different to Firepower.
+While the album was completely written, he said that "we need to record it properly and everything like that.
 So it's not really anywhere near done.
 But when it's done, it's done."
-In June 2022, Halford indicated that the album would not be released until 2023 or 2024.
-In January 2023, Halford said the album would be released in 2024.
+Halford indicated that it would not be released until 2023 or 2024, but later confirmed its release for 2024.